KTM X-Bow: Reception

 In a March 2012 episode of Top Gear, presenter Jeremy Clarkson drove a X-Bow GT around Donington Park circuit in England.
 He applauded the tyres' grip, saying during a James May-inspired session of doughnuts, "it's like driving on superglue", but both May and Clarkson criticised the complicated procedure needed to start the engine, calling it "idiotic".

 In video games

+The X-Bow appeared in Gran Turismo 6, GT Racing: Motor Academy, Asphalt 6: Adrenaline and Asphalt 3D.

-The X-Bow R model appeared in Real Racing 3, Forza Motorsport 7, Assetto Corsa, The Crew 2, Gran Turismo Sport and Project CARS 2.
-The X-Bow GT4 appears in Asphalt 8: Airborne, Project CARS 2, Forza Horizon 4, and Assetto Corsa.
+The X-Bow R model appeared in Grid 2, Grid Autosport, Real Racing 3, Forza Motorsport 7, Assetto Corsa, CSR Racing 2, The Crew 2, The Crew: Motorfest, Gran Turismo 6, Gran Turismo Sport, Gran Turismo 7 and Project CARS 2.
+The X-Bow GT4 appears in Asphalt 8: Airborne, Project CARS 2, Forza Horizon 4,Assetto Corsa., Forza Horizon 5, Asphalt 9: Legends and in Need for Speed: No Limits.
+The X-Bow GT2 appears in Assetto Corsa Competizione.

 Awards and recognition

 The X-Bow won the Sports Car of the Year award from British motoring show Top Gear in 2008.